 Kliff Kingsbury became an NFL head coach for the first time when he was hired by the Cardinals on January 11, 2019, coming to Arizona after spending the last six seasons (2013-18) as the head coach at his alma mater, Texas Tech.
+While with the Red Raiders, Kingsbury served as the mater, lexas Iecn.
 While with the Red Raiders, Kingsbury served as the play-caller for one of the college football's most explosive and productive offenses.
 Tech featured a passing attack that ranked in the top-10 in the country in all six seasons during his tenure, ranked in the top-20 nationally for total offense in all six seasons and finished in the top-25 in scoring five times.
 A former star QB at Texas Tech, Kingsbury was drafted by the Patriots in the sixth round of the 2003 NFL Draft and also spent time with the Saints and Jets during his playing career.